 BizTalk Solution Deploy Error: Error saving map.
 Stored procedure returned non-zero result.

-In my infamous crusade to document any BizTalk Server error that I have already come across, here is another error, warnings, cause, and solutions blog post, this time joining another of my favorite topic: Maps.
+In my infamous crusade to document any BizTalk Server error that I have already come across, here is another errors, warnings, causes, and solutions blog post, this time joining another one of my favorite topics: Maps.

 1. Opening the BizTalk Server Administration Console for the instance of BizTalk Server into which you want to import the application.
 Click Start, click All Programs, click Microsoft BizTalk Server 20xx, and then click BizTalk Server Administration.